bbauska/W3Cx-5of5/README.md

 target="_blank" rel="noopener noreferrer">this example from the course</a>).
 Look at the onchange = &quot;changePageBackgroundColor(<b>this.value</b>);&quot; &#41;</p>

-In fact, the &quot;this&quot; keyword can be confusing in JavaScript.
-The key thing to remember is that <b>it is bound to the calling object when the function is called</b>, not when the function is created.
+<p>In fact, the &quot;this&quot; keyword can be confusing in JavaScript.
+The key
+thing to remember is that <b>it is bound to the calling object when the function is called</b>, not when the function is created.</p>

-And in the case of event listeners, the callbacks are called by the browser&#41; You can conclude that it&apos;s a good habit not to have event listeners in your objects: just use methods in which there is no confusion about &quot;this&quot;.
+<p>And in the case of event listeners, the callbacks are called by the
+browser&#41; You can conclude that it&apos;s a good habit not to have event listeners in your objects: just use methods in which there is no confusion about &quot;this&quot;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-3-1">4.3.1 Classes: definition</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let&apos;s study what is the concept of &quot;class&quot; in object oriented programming languages.
+<p>Let&apos;s study what is the concept of &quot;class&quot; in object oriented
+programming languages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 467. dark vador and his friend pikachu (16x) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">